 Readers should also be aware of the Technical Report 30125 “Information Technology – Biometrics – Biometrics used with mobile devices” issued by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 TR 30125 is not quoted in this BPR due to copyright restrictions.

 Taxonomy and Definitions

 The mobile ID device is comprised of several components that may or may not be separate physical elements.
-This is outlined in the taxonomy shown in 1.
+This is outlined in the taxonomy shown in Figure 1.